 Hypertufa is another type of mix which I don’t go into here, but you can read more about the different mixtures and ratios in this large trough planter tutorial.

-What consistency does it need to be to fit the mold?
+What consistency does it need to be to flow into the mold?

-If the mix requires a lot of water to make it fluid enough to fit in your mold, and you end up adding too much water then you will have weakened your mix.
+If the mix requires a lot of water to make it fluid enough to fit into the cavity your mold, and you end up adding too much water then you will have weakened your mix.

 The amount of strength needed for the project will be vital in making the right concrete mix choice.

 Mixes with large aggregate are going to be more difficult to work with, and in narrower molds they will require more water than they are specified for.